Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Background and related work

 \section{Background and related work}

 In this section, we put our results in context by discussing different types of sub-gaussianity that have been considered in the literature.
-Here, we rely on the hierarchy of sub-gaussian concentration, shown in Figure~\ref{f:hierarchy}, which is based on a range of classical results in high-dimensional probability (see \cite{vershynin2018high} for an overview).
+Here, we rely on the hierarchy of sub-gaussian concentration, shown in Figure~\ref{f:hierarchy}, which is based on a range of classical results in high-dimensional probability \citep[e.g., see][]{vershynin2018high}.
 We then discuss how these concepts arise in related work, particularly in the context of randomized sketching.